aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/symbology-generation-specifics/ean2-and-ean5-as-supplement/_index.md

 ---
-title: EAN2 and EAN5 as supplement barcodes
+title: EAN2 and EAN5 as Supplement
 type: docs
-weight: 40
+weight: 50
 url: /net/ean2-and-ean5-as-supplement/
 ---

 ## Overview
-***Aspose.Barcode for .NET*** enables the generation of *EAN2* and *EAN5* barcode types but only as supplements for the following symbologies: *EAN13*, *EAN8*, *Interleaved 2 of 5*, *ISBN*, *ISMN*, *ISSN*, *Standard 2 of 5*, *UPC A*, and *UPC E*.
+***Aspose.BarCode for .NET*** enables the generation of *EAN2* and *EAN5* barcode types but only as supplements for the following symbologies: *EAN13*, *EAN8*, *Interleaved 2 of 5*, *ISBN*, *ISMN*, *ISSN*, *Standard 2 of 5*, *UPC-A*, and *UPC-E*.
 Supplement barcodes may be used to encode two or five complementary digits in addition to the main barcode and have their own checksum.
 The use of such barcodes is reserved in various industries; however, in production, they can also be applied to encode additional information, for example, about an item or its price.

 ## Setting Supplement Data
-It is necessary to encode main information about a product in the primary barcode.
-To insert additional (supplement) information, ***Aspose.Barcode for .NET*** provides a specific property that is called [*SupplementData*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementparameters/properties/supplementdata) and is defined in class [*SupplementParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementparameters) correspoding to the [*Supplement*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/supplement) property group.
-The *SupplementData* property needs to be initialized by adding 2 or 5 additional numerical digits for EAN2 or EAN5, respectively.
-Then, setting the required barcode type is performed automatically depending on the specified number of digits.
-The size of a supplement barcode is calculated automatically depending on the main barcode parameters.
+The main information about a product or an item needs to be encoded in the primary barcode.
+To insert additional (supplement) information, ***Aspose.BarCode for .NET*** provides a specific property that is called [*SupplementData*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementparameters/properties/supplementdata) and is defined in class [*SupplementParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/supplementparameters) corresponding to the [*Supplement*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/supplement) property group.
+The *SupplementData* property is initialized by inputting 2 or 5 additional numerical digits for EAN2 or EAN5, respectively.
+Then, the required barcode type is defined automatically according to the specified number of digits.
+Then, the size of a supplement barcode is calculated automatically depending on the main barcode parameters.

-The barcode labels provided below have been generated with the enabled various supplement data settings for *EAN31* barcodes.
+Barcode labels provided below have been generated with the various supplement data settings enabled for *EAN31* barcodes.

 |Supplement Data|EAN2|EAN5|
 |:---:|:---:|:---:|